itanyag22/trace-speed-safety/METHODOLOGY.md

 ## The core question

-Speed limits across much of Asia and the Pacific were set under engineering conventions that used observed traffic speeds as the primary criterion.
-The most common method, setting the limit at or near the 85th percentile of free-flow speeds, has a structural flaw: it normalizes whatever speeds drivers have already adopted rather than asking what speed the road should support given the mix of users on it.
-The result, in many corridors, is limits that reflect historical driving behavior on roads that were designed primarily for motor vehicles and have since been absorbed into denser, mixed-traffic environments.
+Speed limits across much of Asia and the Pacific Region were set under engineering conventions that used observed traffic speeds as the primary criterion.
+The most common method was to survey free-flow speeds and set the limit at or near the 85th percentile.
+This approach has a structural flaw, as it normalizes whatever speeds drivers have already adopted on a road rather than asking what speed that road should support given the mix of people using it.
+The result, in many corridors, is limits that reflect how fast vehicles moved decades ago on roads that were designed primarily for motor vehicles and have since been absorbed into denser, more complex environments shared with pedestrians, cyclists, and motorcycle riders.

-TRACE is built around a different question: not whether drivers comply with the posted limit, but whether the posted limit is set at the right level given the road's physical context, its operating speed profile, and the vulnerability of the people who use it.
+TRACE is built around a different question.
+Rather than asking whether drivers are complying with the posted limit, it asks whether the posted limit is set at the right level for the road it governs, the people who travel on it, and the people most at risk when something goes wrong.

 ---

-## Why three tiers
+## Why three tiers?

 A single evidence stream cannot answer this question reliably.